middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-jwt/+page.md

   .handler(lambdaHandler)
 ```

-Nothing here knows a `KeyObject`'s provenance, so the configured `algorithm` is trusted exactly as it is for raw DER. jose refuses the pair if the key cannot carry that algorithm.
+A `CryptoKey` works the same way, which is what jose's own `importSPKI`, `importJWK` and `generateKeyPair` hand back.
+Nothing here knows either one's provenance, so the configured `algorithm` is trusted exactly as it is for raw DER. jose refuses the pair if the key cannot carry that algorithm.

 ## Requiring claims